Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 # Remote working

 More than half of our participants work remotely either for Algerian companies or foreign companies.
-We asked our participants who live in Algeria about their working model, the answers were the following:
+We asked our participants who live in Algeria about their working model, and the answers were as follows:

 ```mermaid
 ---